olivereanderson/safari_stats/README.md

 ```
 where nb_pics is the number of pictures taken by the corresponding user in the given session.

+# Constraints:
+We may not use a database and our programs should ideally consume a maximum of 1 GB RAM at any given time.

 # Included applications:
 There are three CLI tools contained in this collection.